Residential Activation Fund

 - a company registered in Australia, and

-- a Development Approval for a residential development in Queensland necessitating trunk and essential infrastructure.
+- a Development Approval for a residential development in Queensland.

-- commence within 12 months of a funding agreement being executed
+- commence within 12 months of announcement of the successful project

-- be completed within 3 years of a funding agreement being executed.
+- be completed within three years of announcement of the successful project.

 Key documents